frod0r/spotipi-homassistant/README.md

 sudo ./setup.sh
 ```
 * Set up mqtt in home assistant if you haven't already and let it discover your smart led martix

+### A note on OpenWeatherMap API Cost

+Firstly: You should be able to use this project for free (aside from the hardware cost).
+Unfortunately OpenWeatherMap is about to shut down their 2.5 OneCall API, which we could use for totally free, and replaces it with the 3.0 OneCall API.
+It still has the same amount of free calls per day, however if you go over the limit now, you pay as you go, and thus they also require you to set up payment info.

+You do have 1000 free calls per day (that's 0.694 calls per minute or one call every 1.44 minutes), but after that you pay 14 cents per 100 calls.
+Per default, this software calls the OpenWeatherMap OneCall 3.0 API once every 5 minutes.
+This is configurable as the option `weather_request_frequency` in `rgb_options.ini`.

+Luckily in the ["Billing Plan" section](https://home.openweathermap.org/subscriptions) of you account you can set a limit on how many calls per day you want to allow for.
+You can set this to 1000 calls to avoid actually getting billed.

+I looked into other weather api providers as well:
+* https://developer.accuweather.com/packages accuweather allows for 50 calls per day and requires branding and linking to their site.
+* https://www.meteosource.com/pricing meteosource allows for 400 calls per day, and requires attribution text + backlinks to their site.
+* https://api.windy.com/point-forecast windy only offers a trial plan with 500 calls a day, unsure if this would be okay to use permanently in a personal project like this.